Chickamauga and Chattanooga National Military Park: Use during the Spanish–American War

-The newly created Chickamauga and Chattanooga National Military Park was utilized during the Spanish–American War as a major training center for troops in the southern states.
+The newly created Chickamauga and Chattanooga National Military Park was used during the Spanish–American War as a major training center for troops in the southern states.
 The park was temporarily renamed "Camp George H. Thomas" in honor of the union army commander during the Civil War battle at the site.
 The park's proximity to the major rail hub at Chattanooga and its large tracts of land made it a logical marshalling area for troops being readied for service in Cuba and other points south.

 Park areas

 The military park consists of four main areas, and a few small isolated reservations, around Chattanooga.